Division of Campus Life

 Many of our programs are student-driven and coordinated, under the supervision of the Director and Assistant Director.
 Sarah Doyle programs include but are not limited to lectures, film screenings, panel presentations, workshops, lunch conversations, open houses, creative arts, and social events.
 We work to coordinate programs that address contemporary issues and are relevant to what is going on at Brown and beyond.

-Contact the Office to Get More Involved
+Contact the center to Get More Involved

 Programs